iexcloud/docs/source/managing-your-data/creating-and-managing-views.md

-# Creating and Managing Views
+# Create and Manage Views

 Views enable you to aggregate data from various datasets, transform the data, and share the resulting data with applications.
 A *view* is a virtual dataset created by joining multiple datasets.
 The data aggregation and transformation enable you to enrich data for applications.